The Shuffle mask randomly shuffles the rows within one or more columns.

 You can specify a range of rows to be shuffled that satisfy a condition using a Where condition.

 You can also shuffle rows within partitions that you define according to distinct values in one or more columns.

-When you create a Shuffle mask, all of the Shuffle parameters are optional.
+When a Shuffle mask is created, all of the Shuffle parameters are optional.
 The default is that every row in the column shall be shuffled to a randomly selected row within the column.

 Please note: Person names are being used here as an example to demonstrate the Shuffle mask.
 The Shuffle mask may suit your requirements for masking person names but please be aware that DataVeil also provides masks specifically designed to mask person names, such as Person First Name, Person Last Name and Person Full Name.

 The sample data above has a column called 'Gender'.

 What if we wanted to shuffle the names in the FirstName column only among rows that had the same value in the Gender column? i.e. Male names shuffled only to other rows containing male names and female names shuffled only to other rows containing female names.

 This is easily accomplished by using the Partition option.

 We create a Shuffle mask for the FirstName column, enable the Partition option checkbox, and Add the Gender column from the combo box as shown: